The Great Wall in China, one of 7 Wonders of the World

 1. The afternoon is warmest and best in winter but it is the hottest and worst time in summer.
 All day is comfortable in spring and fall.

 2. Always remember to check the forecasts to avoid rain and snow which can make the surface of the Great Wall slippery, and also potential smog (occurs more during autumn and winter) that can make the surroundings look hazy.

-3. Try to avoid weekends and Chinese holidays, when it is most crowded with huge number of domestic visitors.
+3. Try to avoid weekends and Chinese holidays, when it is most crowded with a huge number of domestic visitors.
 But for those who love adventure can try to visit some of the less repaired and steeper sections with much fewer tourists such as Simatai, Gubeikou, and Huanghuacheng.

-Well repaired sections such as Badaling and Mutianyu are usually very crowded during holidays, due to large number of domestic visitors
+Well repaired sections such as Badaling and Mutianyu are usually very crowded during holidays, due to a large number of domestic visitors